ave-dcd/mave_vocabulary/README.md

 ### Applying the schema to your datasets

-Unless you are an experienced YAML user who is able to read the [schema/experiment.yml](schema/experiment.yml) file yourself, we recommend choosing the most closely-related example file as a starting point and modifying it as needed.
+Unless you are an experienced YAML user and can read the [schema/experiment.yml](schema/experiment.yml) file yourself, we recommend that you choose the most closely-related example file as a starting point and then modify it as needed.

 The repository currently contains three examples: